Anyone knows that losing a password is a horrible feeling. Even more so when it is for a server.

-Out of (elastic) band
+Out of Band Access

 Out of band management has become quite prevalent as it has matured.
 Products such as HP iLO (Integrated Lights Out) and Dell RAC (Remote Access Controller) allows administrators to have remote access to a server as if they were sitting right next to the console.

 Administrators can power on the server, or, hard boot them.
 Administrators can even mount virtual CDs/DVDs and remote boot the servers from an ISO image.
-This creates a whole new challenge as it basically extends the physical attack surface out onto the network.
+This creates a whole new challenge as it extends the physical attack surface out onto the network.

 This opens a whole new set of questions.